Cheap Trick: Hall of Fame induction and later years (2016–present)

 On April 1, 2016, the band released its first album in five years, Bang, Zoom, Crazy...
 Hello.
-They released a single, "No Direction Home," as a teaser for the album.
+They released a single, "No Direction Home", as a teaser for the album.
 The album was the band's first record on a major label in 22 years.
 Daxx Nielsen played drums on the album.

 On April 8, 2016, Cheap Trick was inducted into the Rock and Roll Hall of Fame.

 On June 16, 2017, the band released the album We're All Alright!.
 Daxx Nielsen played drums on the album.
 In August 2017, the band appeared on Insane Clown Posse's single "Black Blizzard".
 On October 20, 2017, the band released a Christmas album, Christmas Christmas.

-On January 29, 2021, Cheap Trick released the single "Light Up The Fire" in the run up to their album In Another World, due for release on April 9, 2021.
+On January 29, 2021, Cheap Trick released the single "Light Up the Fire" in the run up to their album In Another World which was released on April 9, 2021.

 The band was announced as part of the 2021 Australian concert series, Under the Southern Stars, alongside Bush and Stone Temple Pilots.
 They replaced original headliners Live on the bill.
 In April 2021, the concert series was postponed to 2022.

-When Petersson was sidelined from touring in 2021 due to open heart surgery, Zander's son Robin Taylor Zander filled in for him on tour.
+When Petersson was sidelined from touring in 2021 due to open-heart surgery.
+Zander's son, Robin Taylor Zander, filled in for him on tour.

+All Washed Up, the band's twenty-first studio album, will be released on November 14, 2025.
+It was preceded by the first single, "Twelve Gates".

 Legacy

 In 2016, Cheap Trick was inducted into the Rock and Roll Hall of Fame.
 The induction ceremony was held at the Barclays Center in Brooklyn, New York on April 8, and the band was introduced by Kid Rock.
 Zander, Nielsen, Petersson, and Carlos were in attendance; with Carlos on drums, the band performed "I Want You to Want Me", "Dream Police", "Surrender" and "Ain't That a Shame".

 Cheap Trick have been cited as an influence on several artists in the alternative rock and power pop genre, including Nirvana, Green Day, Pearl Jam, and Smashing Pumpkins.
+X Japan guitarist Pata cited them as the Western band that had the biggest impact on him and as the reason he started playing guitar.